techgaun/dotfiles/README.md

 ## Whats in here

+- ~~vim configurations that I use along with [spf13-vim](https://github.com/techgaun/spf13-vim)~~
-- vim configurations that I use along with [spf13-vim](https://github.com/techgaun/spf13-vim)
+- vim configurations that I use along with SpaceVim and Neovim
 - tmux configuration
 - bash aliases
 - bash prompt based on [this](https://github.com/mathiasbynens/dotfiles/blob/master/.bash_prompt)